 There is no good reason for your website not to be using HTTPS.
 There are still rumors floating around that HTTPS is taxing on the server processors and network speeds.
 However, this is not the case today.
 Any performance issues have long been resolved.
 You also no longer have to pay for an SSL certificate.
 Let’s Encrypt will provide you with one for free.

-If you are interested in learning more about SSL certificates and website security, register for our webinar on July 31 to answer the question: Is SSL Enough to Secure Your Website?
-Stay safe!
+If you are interested in learning more about SSL certificates and website security, watch our webinar: Is SSL Enough to Secure Your Website?